Discover our agriculture and farming resources

 - Includes Moyola with spring growth of 122% of control varieties

-- Contains GOSFORD, new for 2019, an Intermediate heading diploid perennial, which is already proving its worth with high silage and grazing yields combined with excellent sward density
+- Contains GOSFORD, an Intermediate heading diploid perennial, which is already proving its worth with high silage and grazing yields combined with excellent sward density

 - The inclusion of Comer Timothy increases spring growth by 34% and persistence under more extreme conditions